 Filing a Return To Get a Stimulus Payment

-You should have received a stimulus check or economic impact payment as established by the Coronavirus Aid, Relief, and Economic Security (CARES) Act, even if you hadn't yet filed your 2019 tax return at the time these payments were issued.
-The IRS used information from your 2018 return to calculate the payment instead.
+You should have received a stimulus check or economic impact payment as established by the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
+If you hadn’t yet filed your 2019 tax return at the time these payments were issued, the IRS used information from your 2018 return to calculate the payment.

-The IRS launched a second online tool for non-filers that allowed taxpayers to register for a CARES Act payment if they weren't required to file a tax return, but this option expired on October 20, 2020.
+The IRS launched a second online tool for nonfilers that allowed taxpayers to register for a CARES Act payment if they weren’t required to file a tax return, but that option expired on Oct.
+20, 2020.

 Under normal circumstances, tax payments are due on or about April 15.
 You normally must pay by that date if you haven’t had sufficient tax withheld from your paychecks or if you haven’t sent in enough in the way of quarterly estimated tax payments over the course of the tax year.
 The IRS will typically begin charging you interest and penalties after that date.

 The late-payment penalty is normally 0.5% of any portion of the tax due but not paid by April 15, then 0.5% a month on any unpaid balance, up to 25% total.
 Interest accrues as well.
 This rate can change quarterly, because it’s the federal short-term rate plus 3%.

-None of these rules applied in 2020, however, at least until after July 15, because no fees or interest were assessed prior to that date.
+None of these rules applied in 2020, however, at least until after July 15.
+No fees or interest were assessed prior to that date.
 In 2021, these fees and interest charges did not apply until after the new May 17 tax deadline.

-The extension originally applied only to tax payments due on April 15, but the IRS has since said that all payments that would have been due between April 1 and July 15, such as estimated tax payments, were due on July 15 as well.
-The 2021 extension does not extend the April deadline for estimated payments, however.
-They're still due by April 15, 2021.
+The extension originally applied only to tax payments due on April 15, but the IRS later said that all payments that would have been due between April 1 and July 15, such as estimated tax payments, were due on July 15 as well.
+The 2021 extension does not extend the April deadline for estimated payments.
+They’re still due by April 15, 2021.

 Filing an Extension on the Extension